Wall Street Pummels DiDi Global Inc. (DIDI) After Recent Earnings Report

-DiDi Global Inc. (NYSE:DIDI) went down by -0.73% from its latest closing price compared to the recent 1-year high of $18.01.
-The company’s stock price has collected -3.99% of loss in the last five trading sessions.
+DiDi Global Inc. (NYSE:DIDI) went up by 0.75% from its latest closing price compared to the recent 1-year high of $18.01.
+The company’s stock price has collected -1.71% of loss in the last five trading sessions.
 Barron’s reported on 12/30/21 that DiDi Posts $4.7 Billion Loss Amid China Crackdown

 Is It Worth Investing in DiDi Global Inc. (NYSE :DIDI) Right Now?